There are many stressful times in our lives. Moving day is one of them.

 Planning and preparing for a move is more than just writing down a basic to-do list.
 It is not like packing for a holiday, you need more than a to-do list.

 Preparation and planning will ensure that each thing that needs to be done, gets done on time, and helps to protect you from ending up in a mad rush at the last minute because you forgot to do something.

 There is a laundry list a mile long of things you need to accomplish when you are moving, and this can be very overwhelming.
-However, with the right planning and preparation you can check all of the items off of your to-do list and still have a little time to kick back, relax, and take a breather.
+However, with the right planning and preparation, you can check all of the items off of your to-do list and still have a little time to kick back, relax, and take a breather.

 Create a plan, whether you make a to-do list, or simply write down a step-by-step guide of what you need to get done each day.
 I would suggest starting on a Google Sheet on your computer.
 This way you create a master sheet with tabs for everything from packing lists to utility info.